 However, as Longwood Valley is home to two important cave systems, Longwood Swallet and Rhino Rift, as well as the digs at Toothache Pot and Longwood Valley sink, CCC Ltd has been working closely with the landowner, Somerset Wildlife Trust, to preserve access to the caves for cavers as SWT recognises the important role cavers play in managing and conserving the caves, all of which are Sites of Special Scientific Interest.

-SWT will be closing the permissive path to walkers probably by the end of April, however under the terms of the current Licence Agreement with CCC Ltd, access to cavers will continue on certain conditions to enable the risk posed by ash dieback to be managed.
+SWT have closed the permissive path to walkers, however under the terms of the current Licence Agreement with CCC Ltd, access to cavers will continue on certain conditions to enable the risk posed by ash dieback to be managed.
 These are as follows:

 a) Inside the cave